Quotable

 About The Zone

-Puget Sound hosts the largest concentration of operational nuclear weapons, according to a February 2011 article in the Kansas City Star.
-We believe it’s imperative to focus even greater efforts on nuclear abolition right here in our own front yard as we continue to work globally with others toward the same goal on a global basis.
+We believe it’s imperative, particularly when the US government is running in high gear in its 30 year/$1 trillion nuclear weapons "modernization" program, to focus even greater efforts on nuclear abolition right here in our own front yard as we continue to work with others toward the same goal on a global basis.

 Theresa Power-Drutis, who created our yard signs!

-We formally announced the Puget Sound Nuclear Weapon Free Zone on April 26, 2011, the anniversary of the Chernobyl nuclear disaster, with news conferences.
-We are soliciting endorsements of individuals and organizations throughout Puget Sound, as well as throughout our nation and around the world.
+Many people, as well as some organizations, have endorsed the PSNWFZ.
+We to welcome endorsements of individuals and organizations throughout Puget Sound, as well as throughout our nation and around the world.
 Go to the Declaration page to read the document and add your endorsement.

 Watch our Home Page for Blog posts, announcements and ways we can work together toward a nuclear weapon free world beginning right here in our own front yard - Puget Sound!

-Peace,
+Thanks and Peace,

 Leonard Eiger, Coordinator, Puget Sound Nuclear Weapon Free Zone